bananaboy139/Mstore/README.md

 exe: path to exe relative to the zip file

-args: possible arguments to use when launching app (useless for most apps)
+args: possible arguments to use when launching app (optional)

-IsInstalled: false, when you download via the app, i will set it to true
+IsInstalled: false, when you download via the app, it will set it to true

+user: the username of the online credential to use when downloading (optional)

+password:the password of the online credential to use when downloading (optional)